fesowowako/rice/README.md

 chsh -s /bin/zsh (if zsh is not your default shell already)
 ```

-The packages you will need: `zsh alacritty flameshot feh`
+The packages you will need: `zsh alacritty flameshot feh libxft ttf-hack ttf-joypixels`